jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ## Object Reference

-Another possibility is that a sub-object may point to another object, that might resides elsewhere in the system.
+Another possibility is a sub-object pointing to another object, that resides elsewhere in the system.
 That way an existing object may serve as another object’s sub-object.
 In that case that sub-object might be considered a link or reference, that could redirect to another object.
 Such an object reference may also be called a *pointer*.

-The following picture might show a sub-object that may depict an object reference.
+The following picture tries to show a sub-object that may depict an object reference.
 It might be pointing to an object elsewhere.

 ![](images/Objects.003.png)